 If a divorce does eventually occur, any decisions made during separation proceedings are not binding.
 At that point, the courts must reexamine all family law matters.
 While separation may be the right decision for you and your spouse, it is not easy to navigate if you have children or a high number of properties and other assets.

-If you’re considering legal separation, it is important you contact our Clearwater family lawyers Tinny, Meyer & Piccarreto, P.A. today.
-An experienced attorney can guide you through the complexities of family and protect your best interests.
+If you’re considering legal separation in Florida, it is important you contact our Clearwater family lawyers Tinny, Meyer & Piccarreto, P.A. today.
+An experienced attorney can guide you through the complexities of Florida family law and protect your best interests.

 Call (727) 245-9009 or contact us online for a free consultation.